-Departments can send out appreciation messages to other departments for the effort they put in their work.
+Departments can send out appreciation messages to other departments for the effort they put into their work.

-When someone does a good job, peers can hurdle up the team and show a few minutes of appreciation for the immense work a colleague did.
-It is important that teams keep up the peer recognition program running and create a positive work culture in an organization.
+When someone does a good job, peers can show few minutes of appreciation for the immense work a colleague did.
+Teams must keep up the peer recognition program running and create a positive work culture in an organization.

 How to Run the Program?

-One way to run a peer recognition program is through virtual platforms.
-To run a successful peer recognition program, you need to have the right platform.
+One way to run a peer recognition program is through virtual recognition software.
+To run a successful peer recognition program, you need to have the right platform and approach.

 This helps in employee engagement and drives the peer recognition culture in a company.

 We all know that employees are an integral part of an organization.
-In any high performing company or any organization, peer recognition forms an important part.
-It also helps build strong bonds in the workplace which is vital for teamwork success.
+In any high-performing company, peer recognition forms an essential factor.
+It also helps build strong bonds in the workplace, which is vital for teamwork success.

-Peer recognition also improves employees morale and help them focus on their work.
-It has much more impact and become meaningful when an employee gets appreciated by their peers for the effort they put in.
+Peer recognition has a positive impact on employee morale and helps them focus on their work.
+It has much more impact and becomes meaningful when employees get appreciated by their peers for their effort.